Things to Do at Frida Kahlo Museum (Casa Azul)

 Tips & Advice

-Book tickets online well in advance as the museum has limited daily capacity and often sells out, especially on weekends
+Book tickets online in advance as the museum limits daily visitors and often sells out, especially on weekends

-Combine your visit with exploring Coyoacán's historic center, markets, and cafes to make a full day in this cultural neighborhood
+Combine your visit with exploring Coyoacán's markets, cafes, and street food for a full cultural experience

 Tours & Activities at Frida Kahlo Museum (Casa Azul)